 Tracey was part of the first cohort of students to complete the University of Adelaide's Bachelor of Science in Animal Behaviour in 2021.
-She is now undertaking her Honours research into the characteristics of the sleep-wake cycle in dogs with canine cognitive dysfunction ('doggy dementia').
+Having completed her honours, she is now undertaking her PhD research into dogs with canine cognitive dysfunction ('doggy dementia').
 As a professional dog trainer, she hopes to go on to do further research into training interventions to modify behaviour and improve the welfare of senior and geriatric companion canines.

 Julia Henning is a PhD candidate with a special interest in feline behaviour, animal affective states and human-cat dyads.

 Her current PhD project focuses on play as an indicator and promotor of positive affective state and welfare in domestic cats.